Mirror Mirror on the wall… Who’s the Baddest of them all?

 I’ve never seen a more civilized episode of dick measuring in my life – Each trying to prove his group was the Baddest while maintaining respect for his brother units.

-Besides the occasional Havok Journal article, I do a daily page/Blog that focuses on American Warriors and their exploits.
-It’s purely educational and void of politics – just a fun way for me, as a Historian, to honor the ones who went before us.
+Besides the occasional extremely biased op-ed article, I do a lot of Military History articles that focus on American Warriors and their exploits.
+They are purely educational and void of politics – just a fun way for me, as a Historian, to honor the ones who went before us.

-Lately, much of the reader feedback is asking my opinion regarding just who the “Baddest of the Bad” among our Special Operations troops is.
+Lately, much of the reader feedback is asking my opinion regarding just who has bragging rights as the “Baddest of the Bad” among our Special Operations troops.

 They want me to answer that unanswerable question – Who is the Baddest of the Baddest when it comes to U.S. Special Operations troops?